wilandrade/web-ar/README.md

 Run ```yarn start``` to run server.

-Find all the different rounds in index.js
+Find all the different routes in index.js